Canals, Space Cakes, & People Watching in Amsterdam

 Walking.

-Because Amsterdam can feel so light and playful that it’s easy to forget how much history sits underneath the city.
+Because Amsterdam can feel so light that it's easy to forget how much history lives beneath its surface.

-Walking through the actual rooms where Anne Frank wrote her diary felt devastating in a very quiet way.
+Walking through the rooms where Anne Frank wrote her diary was quietly devastating.

 Late nights.

-The Red Light District Was Less Shocking Than I Expected
+The Red Light District Felt Less Shocking Than Expected

 Touristy?